koenvervloesem/raspberry-pi-home-automation/ERRATA.rst

 ********************************************************

 * page 48: If the command to install Docker Compose fails with a message about ``libffi``, first install this dependency with ``sudo apt install libffi-dev``.
+* page 50: Due to `a bug <https://github.com/moby/moby/issues/40734>`_ in libseccomp2, the ``python:3.8-alpine`` Docker image fails on the 32-bit version of Raspberry Pi OS Buster.
+One solution is to change the image to ``python:3.9-slim-buster``.
+This is fixed in the `docker-compose file in this repository <https://github.com/koenvervloesem/raspberry-pi-home-automation/blob/master/02-The-Raspberry-Pi-as-a-home-automation-gateway/python/docker-compose.yml>`_.

 *********************************************
 Chapter 3: Secure your home automation system